This article may contain compensated links. Please read disclaimer for more info.

 Bus Disneyland Paris (Disneyland Paris Express)

 Disneyland Paris does offer a shuttle bus service from the city center.
 This Paris-Disney shuttle is called Disneyland Paris Express, and it offers 2 options:

 - Shuttle 1 has pickups/drop-offs at Gare du Nord (8:20 am), Opéra (8:30 am), and Châtelet (8:45 am)

 - Shuttle 2 has pickup/drop-off near the Eiffel Tower, with pick up at 8:10 am.

-This Disneyland Paris Shuttle can be added to your Disneyland Paris tickets but you cannot buy this service on its own.
-Sometimes sites like Get Your Guide, offer interesting packages Disneyland Paris Express + Disney tickets so it is worth checking.
+This Disneyland Paris Shuttle can be added to your Disneyland Paris tickets, but you cannot buy this service on its own.
+Sometimes sites like Get Your Guide offer interesting packages like this Disneyland Paris Express + Disney tickets, so it is worth checking.

 The main inconvenience of this service is the lack of flexibility, you need to take the bus at the scheduled times.

 RER A (red line) is the train that travels from Paris to Disneyland Paris.
 The train journey from Paris center to Disneyland Paris lasts 45 minutes, and it is very straightforward.

 The RER A train to Disneyland Paris has 5 stations within Paris, so you have different options depending on where you are staying in Paris or your nearest metro line: